How to Manage Smart Cache Device Access Using IP Ranges?

 For instructions on system specifications and how to add new disks, refer to the instructions in the Product Guide.

-Can I Install Multiple Smart Cache Devices in the Same Location?
+Can Multiple Smart Cache Devices be installed in the Same Location?

 No, we recommend only one Smart Cache device be installed at a given location.

-Do I Need to Enable Smart Cache on the Cloud or WebUI?
+Does Smart Cache needs to be enabled on the Cloud or WebUI?

 Yes!
 Smart Cache access must be enabled from the WebUI by navigating to the Configuration tab under Settings, selecting the Applications page, and enabling the Allow users to access folders stored on Smart Cache devices.

-Can I Use SSO Authentication Or Active Directory If I Am Using Smart Cache?
+Can SSO Authentication or Active Directory Be Used with Smart Cache?

 Yes.
 Smart Cache acts as a proxy for authentication requests from Desktop Apps and redirects them to the cloud for authentication.
 Smart Cache supports all Single Sign-on authentication mechanisms that work on the web interface.